Tuscaloosa to move forward with construction of the Saban Center

 TUSCALOOSA, Ala.
-(WIAT) — City council voted Tuesday night to move forward with a $100 million investment to begin construction of the Saban Center.
+(WIAT) — The Tuscaloosa City Council voted Tuesday night to move forward with a $100 million investment to begin construction of the Saban Center.

 Mayor Walt Maddox said it could elevate opportunities for education and Tuscaloosa’s economy.